windows93-community/DOM42/docs.md

 ## Introduction

-DOM42 is a library used which makes it easier to create GUI for Windows93 apps.
+DOM42 is a library which makes it easier to create GUI for Windows93 apps.
 It doesn't require any HTML or CSS, but all Apps which use the library will require the user to have it installed.